ziyasensoy/ziyasensoy/README.md

 ## Hi there 👋, I'm Ziya

 Welcome to my GitHub profile! 🌟 <br>
-I'm a passionate frontend developer and Software Engineering student from Amsterdam
+I'm a passionate frontend developer and Software Engineering student based in Amsterdam

 ### What I'm doing now